dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 In PHP, dependency injection can be implemented in various ways, including through constructor injection, setter injection and property injection.

-DotKernel API, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.
+Dotkernel API, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.

 ## Usage

-**DotKernel API** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all we need for injecting dependencies into any object you want.
+**Dotkernel API** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all we need for injecting dependencies into any object you want.